markjnkim/es_mod/02-css/content/lesson-4-queries.md

 - A media query is a special CSS tool used to change the style or layout of the site when a condition is met, such as the browser being under or over a specified width.

-- It is easier to change a layout that is using flexbox or grid as opposed to `float` and `position` since all of the elements getting moved are controlled by those flex/grid containers.
+- It is easier to change a layout that is using flexbox as opposed to `float` and `position` since all of the elements getting moved are controlled by those flex containers.

 - When dealing with complex styles and responsive design, Chrome DevTools can be used to debug and test possible solutions.

-At this point, the site _could_ be ready to go into production since it has all of its new content and is mobile-friendly, but it still feels a little too box-y and it doesn't have many modern design features like transparent colors or rounded corners.
-We've taken care of all the heavy lifting by making the page responsive, now let's make it pop!
+At this point, the site _could_ be ready to go into production since it is mobile-friendly and responsive, but the Run Buddy team has sent us an entire new section to add to the site that we'll have to use yet another new CSS layout tool for called **CSS Grid**.
+This tool introduces layout control that flexbox doesn't support, as it allows us to control both horizontal and vertical axes rather than just one at a time.
+Let's get to it!